albar965/littlenavmap-manual/src/en/LOGBOOK.rst

    show the airport name and elevation if the airport ident can be resolved.
 Otherwise an error message is shown.
--  **Date and Time in Simulator UTC**: Time set in the simulator on liftoff or touchdown.
+-  **Date and Time in Simulator UTC**: Time set in the simulator on takeoff or touchdown.
 Always UTC.
--  **Real local Time**: Real world time on liftoff or touchdown.
+-  **Real local Time**: Real world time on takeoff or touchdown.
 Stored in your local time.
 -  **Route Description**: :doc:`ROUTEDESCR` extracted from the flight plan.
 -  **Flight plan file** and **Aircraft performance file**: Used flight plan and performance files.
 These are only references which will turn invalid if the files are moved or renamed.
+Update manually if needed.

 Tab Fuel and Weight
 ^^^^^^^^^^^^^^^^^^^^

 Block fuel and trip fuel are extracted from :ref:`fuel-report`.

-Used fuel is the fuel consumption between liftoff and touchdown.
+Used fuel is the fuel consumption between takeoff and touchdown.

 Tab Remarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^